Research & Publications

 - Immunotherapy: Development of novel therapeutic approaches for human diseases (cancer, autoimmune diseases, inflammation etc.) based on our laboratory discoveries

 Extensive Research Description

-In 1999, Dr. Chen first to discover a molecule he called B7-H1 (also known as PD-L1).
+In 1999, Dr. Chen first discovered a molecule he called B7-H1 (also known as PD-L1).
 He subsequently showed that PD-L1 is expressed by tumors and that its activity can cause T cell dysfunction, thus preventing T cells from eliminating cancer cells in the tumor microenvironment.
-Bringing these lines of inquiry full circle, he later showed that PD-L1 is highly upregulated in a fraction of human cancer and blocking the interaction between PD-1 and PD-L1 by monoclonal antibodies (mAbs) improved the immune system’s ability to eliminate tumors in a 2002.
+Bringing these lines of inquiry full circle, Lieping later showed that PD-L1 is highly upregulated in a fraction of human cancers, and blocking the interaction between PD-1 and PD-L1 by monoclonal antibodies (mAbs) improved the immune system’s ability to eliminate tumors.
 Chen’s work provided a foundation for the subsequent development of anti-PD-L1/PD-1 mAb-based immunotherapies.
-Dr. Chen also initiated and help organized the first-in-man clinical trial of anti-PD-1/PD-L1 mAbs for treating human cancer in and developed PD-L1 staining as a biomarker.
-His discoveries directly led to the development of anti-PD-1/PD-L1 antibody therapy against broad spectrum of human cancers, which become new standard for cancer treatment now.
+Dr. Chen also initiated and facilitated the first-in-human clinical trial of anti-PD-1/PD-L1 mAbs for treating human cancer and developed PD-L1 staining as a biomarker for these treatments.
+His discoveries directly led to the development of anti-PD-1/PD-L1 antibody therapy against a broad spectrum of human cancers, which became the new standard for current cancer treatment.

 Immunotherapy; Inflammation; Medical Oncology; Neoplasms; Autoimmunity